publiclab/pi-builder/README.md

 The Public Lab Pi Camera Kit includes an operating system which is built upon the efforts of many people.

-The build scripts have been forked from the Hypriot project.
+The build scripts have been forked from the Hypriot project..

 ## Tested on